fwupd/fwupd/README.md

 Other frontends
 -------------------

-Currently [Gnome Software] (https://wiki.gnome.org/Apps/Software) is the only graphical frontend available.
+Currently [GNOME Software] (https://wiki.gnome.org/Apps/Software) is the only graphical frontend available.
 When compiled with firmware support, it will check for updates periodically and automatically download firmware in the background.

 After the firmware has been downloaded a popup will be displayed in Gnome Software to perform the update.

 On Dell IoT gateways, [Wyse Cloud Client Manager (CCM)] (http://www.dell.com/us/business/p/wyse-cloud-client-manager/pd) has been built with fwupd support.
 The remote administration interface can be used to download and deploy firmware updates.